cheanlee0321/StockAnalyzer/README.md

 csv_to_dictionary(): convert csv to list of dictionary.

-run main.py to grep selected data.
+Run main.py to get selected data for DCF modeling.

-Watch https://youtu.be/ZAAuGEVJsH8 for more usage example

 # DCF Modeling
 DCF_Modeling.xlsx is for DCF model calculation